-ORBCOMM’s Pro-400 monitors driver behavior and alerts drivers and managers when actions that may compromise safety are detected.
-With state-of-the-art verbal coaching technology, the Pro-400 talks to drivers, telling them when they’re speeding, driving aggressively or not wearing a seat belt, helping them develop better driving habits.
+ORBCOMM’s Pro-400 is a real-time fleet safety device that alerts drivers and managers when actions that may compromise safety are detected.
+With state-of-the-art voice coaching technology, the Pro-400 talks to drivers, telling them when they’re speeding, driving aggressively or not wearing a seat belt, helping them develop better driving habits.

 1. Dual-mode connectivity

-Connectivity over the 2G/3G cellular network with optional backup satellite for uncompromised communications and driver safety, even in some of the most remote regions of the world.
+Connectivity over the 2G/3G/4G LTE cellular network with optional backup satellite for uncompromised communications and driver safety, even in some of the most remote regions of the world.

 Supports Wi-Fi as well as I/Os to facilitate integration with sensors, mobile applications and third-party systems for driver ID, panic button, driver fatigue, lane departure and collision avoidance.